 In relation to the detection of HPAI H5N1 in poultry and wild birds additional control measures are taken by the affected Member States.

-The situation and the measures adopted by the Commission are regularly reviewed during the meetings of EU Member State experts at the Standing Committee on Plants, Animals, Food and Feed, where Member States also agreed on a Statement on Avian Influenza concerning precautionary measures.
+The situation and the measures adopted by the Commission are regularly reviewed during the meetings of EU Member State experts at the Standing Committee on Plants, Animals, Food and Feed.

 Scientific aspects and risk assessment